-Calls for shuntsu, kôtsu or kantsu, including concealed kantsu declarations, interrupt the round, making later Renhō invalid.
+Calls for shuntsu, kōtsu or kantsu, including concealed kantsu declarations, interrupt the round, making later Blessing of Man invalid.
 Riichi declarations do not interrupt the round.
+Blessing of Man is cumulative with other yaku and dora.

 6.5.5 Six han yaku